 Read More: How to Get Rid of Creosote Smell in House?

-What Happens If You Leave an Electric Fireplace On?
+What May Happen If You Leave an Electric Fireplace On?

 Learn More: 8 Common Problems With Electric Fireplaces & Their Solutions